yinguobing/head-pose-estimation/README.md

 ## Retrain the model

 To reproduce the facial landmark detection model, you can refer to this [series](https://yinguobing.com/deeplearning/) of posts(in Chinese only).
+And the training code is also open sourced: https://github.com/yinguobing/cnn-facial-landmark

 ## License